ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - West: Gamepad LB, North: Gamepad X, South: Pointer reset

 In TeknoParrotUI game settings, set General - Input API to XInput, uncheck General - Windowed, check General - HideCursor, check Crosshairs - Enable Native.
 In controller setup, set the mapping by pressing the buttons on Gear VR controller.
-For easier input during setup, set motion pointer speed to 1 and dead zone to 10000 in app, then for Player 1, set Start by pressing Back, Gun Trigger by Trigger, Sub Trigger by Touchpad North, Controller Select by Touchpad West.
-Set dead zone back to 15 (default) and press Touchpad South to reset stick, then set Player 1 Gun X by pointing the controller rightward slowly until X+ is shown, set Gun Y by pointing upward until Y+ is shown.
+For easier input during setup, set motion pointer speed to 1 and dead zone to 10000 in app.
+Then for Player 1, set Start by pressing Back, Gun Trigger by Trigger, Sub Trigger by Touchpad North, Controller Select by Touchpad West.
+Set dead zone back to 15 (default) and press Touchpad South to reset stick.
+Then set Player 1 Gun X by pointing the controller rightward slowly until X+ is shown, set Gun Y by pointing upward until Y+ is shown.

 Adjust the motion pointer speed to around 8~12 for the game.